CAS-CS/cas-cs.github.io/Lectures/IOT/IOT-LAB/00 List of Experiments.md

 1. To install boards and library in Arduino and [platformio](https://docs.platformio.org/en/latest/home/index.html#library-manager).
 Learn to manage your code and backup in to zip/rar or git/github.

+1. Programm esp8266/esp32 as Access Point Mode (AP)

+1. Programm esp8266/esp32 as Station Mode (STA)

+1. Explaing the use of [WifiManager](https://github.com/tzapu/WiFiManager) library and program esp8266/esp32

 1. Configure esp as [webserver](https://lastminuteengineers.com/creating-esp32-web-server-arduino-ide/) and toggle led.

+1. Configure esp as [webserver](https://lastminuteengineers.com/creating-esp32-web-server-arduino-ide/) and toggle led using raw string to store webpage in separate header file.

+1. Explaing the use of async webserver using [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer)

+1. Show the use of mDNS (ESP8266mDNS) to access esp website using domain name insted of ip

+1. Use [LittleFS](https://github.com/lorol/LITTLEFS) to upload and serve HTML, CSS and JS

 1. Config esp in to [WiFi AP and STA](https://www.instructables.com/ESP-to-ESP-Communication/) mode and communicate.

 1. Using [wifi-manager library](https://github.com/tzapu/WiFiManager) program esp and connect to a wifi network and change wifi config

-1. create a mesh network of iot(esp) devices using [ESP-NOW](https://www.instructables.com/ESP32-With-ESP-Now-Protocol/) protocol.
+9. create a mesh network of iot(esp) devices using [ESP-NOW](https://www.instructables.com/ESP32-With-ESP-Now-Protocol/) protocol.

 ## List can be updated.